yau-msc-events/yau-msc-events.github.io/seminar-dc.md

 This talk is an introduction to the recent applications of stability conditions in the geometry of Fano threefold.
 The first part will focus on the properties of classical moduli spaces, such as moduli spaces of sheaves and Hilbert schemes.
 I will talk about the applications of stability conditions in proving some smoothness and irreducibility results.
 Then I will explain the birational categorical Torelli theorem for Gushel-Mukai threefolds.
 If the time is permitted, I will talk about the Brill-Neother reconstruction of Fano threefolds.
 This talk is based on a series of joint work with Augustinas Jacovskis, Xun Lin, and Shizhuo Zhang.

+## Ying Xie (Fudan)

+Jan 5 2022

+### Cyclic covering of projective spaces and matrix factorizations

+In this talk, I will discuss the matrix factorization categories associated to the cyclic coverings of projective spaces.
+I will derive a semi-orthogonal decomposition of the equivariant matrix factorization category of the covering space in terms of matrix factorizations categories of the branched loci.

 ## Fei Xie (Edinburgh)

 Jan 26 2022